Special Interest Groups (SIG)

 Spinning SIG: The Spinning SIG is focues on fine tuning spinning skills.
 Members need to be able to make a continuous yarn in order to enjoy all the information shared.
 Co-Facilitator: Sally Vourlojianis

 Weaving SIG: There are members who have made an investment in a floor or table loom over the years and often such pieces of equipment are collecting dust.
 This group offers a wonderful opportunity to fine-tune your skills and/or re-acquaint yourself with your equipment—all within the comfort of like-minded folks.
-Co-Facilitators: Tammy Howell and Nora Eason
+Co-Facilitator: Nora Eason

 Dyeing SIG: The Dyeing SIG is a group that explores different techniques for dyeing fiber.
 The group meets on Saturday or Sunday, four or more times a year.
 At the first meeting we dyed skeins of plant based yarn.
 Future plans include “Eco Dyeing”, Indigo, and dyeing wool.
 There are currently 20 Guild members in the Dyeing SIG.
 Co-Facilitators: Mo Doerner or Bob Breitzmann.